 What is Personalize?

-Personalize is a machine learning service which helps to build recommendation systems.
+Personalize is a machine learning service that helps to build recommendation systems.
 Personalize can process activity streams from applications, e.g. clicks, page views, purchases, and use them to create personalized recommendations.
 You can also use additional information about your users, such as age, or geographic location.
 Showing recommendation results in your application can be simplified with short API calls.
 Machine learning technology in Personalize has been improved for years of use by Amazon.com.

 What is Comprehend?